 As God’s love filled his life, the apple-seller stopped drinking.
 After a year, he decided to be baptized.

-“He’s humble, admitting to not knowing very much,” AJ says, “but he knows enough about grace to grab hold and let go of his past.
+“He’s humble, admitting to not knowing very much,” A.J. said, “but he knows enough about grace to grab hold and let go of his past.
 The kingdom of God knows no limits.”

 Celestino still has much to learn, like any Christian, but now he has a whole church to help him.
 And day by day, he is learning to trust the God who arranges friendships, provides for lost wages and can use something as simple as apple crisp to bring someone to His throne.